The BEST Homemade Chinese Chili Oil (VIDEO)

 Safety First!

-- You will be handling boiling hot oil in this recipe, so safety is key.
+- You will be handling boiling hot oil in this recipe, so use a small sauce pan that you can handle comfortably

 - Ensure there is at least 3-4 inches of clearance between the szechuan chili flakes and the rim of the bowl they are in, to allow for bubbling (refer to the video).
-Pour the oil VERY SLOWLY.

-Chinese Chili Oil should be stored in a sterilized airtight container (such as a mason jar) in the refrigerator for up to 3 months.
+Storage – Chinese Chili Oil should be stored in a sterilized airtight container (such as a mason jar) in the refrigerator for up to 3 months.
 Do not leave it in room temperature, especially if you infused with aromatics (like garlic and shallot).
+When using your Chinese Chili Oil, always use a clean utensil so you can avoid it spoiling or being contaminated.

 If you tried this Chinese Chili Oil or any other recipe on my website, please leave a 🌟 star rating and let me know how it went in the comments below!

-Chinese Chili Oil (Video)
+Chinese Chili Oil (VIDEO)

 Ingredients